Eze-DP/node-red-efficient-modbus/README.md

 Note that real values are formed by 2 modbus registers (hence why in the example above reading 10 registers returns only 5 reals).

+## Dependencies:

+Libmodbus is used for this library.
+It will be necessary to use a compilation command such as:

+gcc real.c -o real `pkg-config --cflags --libs libmodbus`

 ## Why?

 This program is currently in use to concurrently read Modbus registers from almost 100 machines (all being polled in various remote locations).
 It can easily read 10,000 registers every 5 seconds without causing a high CPU load.